 Using illegal drugs, such as cocaine, heroin, and methamphetamines, and taking prescription drugs for nonmedical reasons can harm your baby if you use them while breastfeeding.
 And although marijuana is now legal in several states, its use is discouraged during breastfeeding.
 If you need help stopping drug use, talk with your obstetrician, lactation consultant, or other health care professional.

-Exclusive Breastfeeding: Feeding a baby only breast milk and no other foods or liquids unless advised by the baby’s health care professional.
+Exclusive Breastfeeding: Feeding a baby only breast milk and no other foods or liquids, unless advised by the baby’s doctor.